abcnorio/R-largenum-integration/README.md

 | `simpsonrule_nlb.r` | Simpson rule |
 | `simpsonrule.nlb` | for normal, log functions, and brob objects |

-Note: Not all integration functions of pracma are covered.
+Note: Not all integration methods of pracma are covered.
 What is missing are:

 - Clenshaw from `integral`
 - `integral2`